 - to adjust forecasts to particular locations.

 All terrestrial elevations are expressed in meters above sea level (m asl). meteoblue uses detail local topography models of 90 meters resolution and other valid data sources (by countries).
-Altitude (the position in the atmosphere) is expressed in meters (m), kilometer (km), or hectopascal (hPa) above sea level (asl).
+Altitude (the position in the atmosphere) is expressed in meters (m), kilometre (km), or hectopascal (hPa) above sea level (asl).
 A graph for converting altitude into pressure or vice-versa is shown on the right above.
 Units are

 - Altitude AMSL (in meters above sea level, = m asl).